opencog/atomspace/opencog/query/README.md

    Can we do something nicer, here?

  * AtomSpaces are done wrong.
 Grounding should always be performed in the same AtomSpace that the BindLink is in.
-Thus should be fetched directly from the bind-link, and not passed as a third-party parameter.
+This should be fetched directly from the bind-link, and not passed as a third-party parameter.

 Document Status